dan-fritchman/Thesis/content.md

 Morever, these circuits often lack such clear optimality goals.
 Perhaps more important, even if they do have such a goal - e.g. that for "perfect" symmetry - solutions which acheive these optima are often fairly evident to designers knowledgeable of the circuit.
 In other words, the effort of the optimizer - which tends to be _slow_, for all but the smallest circuits - tends to go to waste.
 Where a standard-cell placer can, or at least is more likely to, find counterintuitive solutions that can be proven superior, analog PnR is much less likely to do so.
 Even when it does, it generally must meet another, highly inscrutable optimailty constraint: the opinion of its analog designer.

 ## Ramifications for Analog PnR

+Lacking such a global and universal optimization goal has one central ramification: successful analog PnR must be fed with more targeted and instrumental goals as replacements.
+Goals of symmetry across desirably matched devices are a common example.
+Targets for specific wire resistances or RC time constants can be another.
+Needing to break the solver's targets into constituent sub-problems requires two related processes to succeed:

+- First, someone or something must make this breakdown.
+Some amount of automation is possible.
+The ALIGN and MAGICAL projects particularly focus on netlist graph analysis to infer suitable goals for device matching and differential-ness of signals and instances.
+Automatic inference of signal priority - e.g. the often orders-of-magnitude difference in importance between the highest and lowest priority signals in an analog circuit - is more difficult.
+Typically this must instead be delegated as a task for the designer.
+- Second, the solver must be able to simultaneously solve all of these constituent subproblems.
+In many cases they will be highly negatively correlated.
+Contention for routing resources, e.g. to reduce resistance or RC time constant, is an obvious example.

+Several knock-on problems then follow.
+It is difficult to confidently produce a set of constraints for part (1) which assures a design of meeting its parametric goals. (*Provably* doing so, with real devices and technologies, is nearly hopeless.)
+The solver may, perhaps frequently, find solution-corners in which the sub-problems are solved, but their constituent goal is not.
+Much of the process of designing these sub-problems is then likely taken offline.
+Instead of specifying "wire X must have a resistance of less than 10 ohms", a designer might perform some offline analysis of her own and specify "please route wire X on the highest metal layer available".

+Notably the majority of the constraint and goal languages of popular digital PnR flows are much more like the latter statement.
+Except for the central optimization goal and parameter - closing timing at the specified clock rate - constraints tend to be much more procedural.
+"Place clock buffer A at location (X,Y)" is far more common than, for example, "place clock buffer A at a point which equalizes its input and output wire delays".

+Popular digital PnR supports thousands of such distinct constraints.
+Seemingly all would or could also be relevant for analog circuits.
+Plus analog circuits have a large space of constraints and goals of their own, often concerning goals for matching or symmetry.

+## Cutesy Subsection Title

 Perhaps in part through first recongnizing these limitations, Berkeley IC research of the past decade has not been kind to the idea that analog circuits can be successfully laid out by PnR-style solvers.
 The BAG project and its programmed-custom model has been the primary artifact.
 Prior generations of libraries and frameworks, often called _silicon compilers_, (e.g. [@man1986cathedral]), or more specific circuit-focused families such as _datapath compilers_ and _SRAM compilers_ adopted similarly conceptual approaches.